asohn/chktrig/docs/chk_trigger_format.md

 modding suite), then verified byte-for-byte against two real maps (`Elements RPG.scm` and `Elements RPG 2026.scx`).

+> **Note on reproducibility:** `Elements RPG.scm` and `Elements RPG 2026.scx`
+> are referenced extensively throughout this document (they're the source of
+> most of the "protection"/resync findings below) but are **not included in
+> this repository** - they're someone else's map, not ours to redistribute.
+> `.gitignore`'s generic `maps/*.scm` / `maps/*.scx` rule covers them (no
+> exception line was added, unlike `maps/marine_one.scx`).
+That means the
+> specific byte offsets and hex dumps quoted below are documented findings,
+> not independently reproducible from a fresh clone - if you have your own
+> copy of a similarly-protected map, the resync logic in `chktrig/chk.py` is
+> what to test them against; see `tests/test_chk.py` for a synthetic
+> stand-in that exercises the same code path without needing the real file.

 ## Container format

 `.scx`/`.scm` files are MPQ archives.
 The map data lives at the member path